saloniamatteo/kernel/README.md

 # match your configuration.
 # vim build.sh

+# Normally, you would run the following to configure
-# Run the script, without building the Kernel
+# the kernel, before building it.
-# This will copy a few files we need (like patches)
-# and will apply them; it will also copy modprobed.db.
-# If you want to copy the included config, # remove the "-c" option
+# If you want to use any patches, make sure you add
-./build.sh -b -c

-# Now, go to the Kernel directory
-cd /usr/src/linux

-# Run tool to modify config
-# this is usually one of menuconfig, xfconfig, qtconfig
-# menuconfig will run in your terminal with colors
+# the relative command-line options to this command
-# Remember to save the configuration!
+# Example: add "-p" to apply the included patches;
-make menuconfig
+# add "-l" to apply Clear Linux's patches;
+# add "-p -l" to apply both included patches and
+# Clear Linux patches (flag order does not matter)
+./build.sh -b -m

-# Once you're done, to build the Kernel, run the
+# Once you're done configuring the Kernel, you're
-# following commands as root:

-# Go where your custom directory is
-cd /usr/src/usr-kernel/5.14_p1-pf

-# Run the script to build the Kernel
+# ready to build it.
+Remember to add any patches and/or
-# Add the -e option if you want to use ccache
+# optimizations you might want to the command.
-# (-c option means skip copying config)
+# Make sure you have enough permissions.
+# Example: build Kernel without copying default
+# configuration, using ccache, applying included patches.
-./build.sh -c
+./build.sh -c -e -p
 ```